-Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 80% and subject to the maximum cap of \$1,129.82/week in 2023 (\$1,144.90 in 2024).
+Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 80% and subject to the maximum cap of \$1,149.90in 2024.
+As of November 1, 2023, employees may supplement their PFML benefits with any available accrued paid time off, up to their average weekly earnings.

 Funding Mechanism: The program will be funded by premiums paid by employees and employers.
-For 2023, the Massachusetts PFML contribution rate is 0.63% of an employee's wages (employees pay 40% of the medical leave premium and 100% of the family leave premium) up to the Social Security taxable wage base (\$160,200 in 2023).
-For 2024, the contribution rate will increase to 0.88% of employee's wages, up to the Social Security limit of \$168,600.
+For 2024, the Massachusetts PFML contribution rate is 0.88% of an employee's wages (employees pay 40% of the medical leave premium and 100% of the family leave premium) up to the Social Security taxable wage base of \$168,600.
 Employers with fewer than 25 employees need not make an employer contribution.